box/box-ios-sdk/docs/usage/custom-api-calls.md

 )
 ```

-In this examples we deserialized `body` as `Task` type but we can deserialize it to any of your types that conforms either to `Decodable` either `BoxModel`.
+In these examples we deserialized `body` as `Task` type, but we can deserialize it to any custom type that conforms to either `Decodable` or `BoxModel`.

 [custom-client-put]: https://opensource.box.com/box-ios-sdk/Classes/BoxClient.html#/s:6BoxSDK0A6ClientC3put3url11httpHeaders15queryParameters4json10completiony10Foundation3URLV_SDyS2SGSDySSAA25QueryParameterConvertible_pSgGypSgys6ResultOyAA0A8ResponseVAA0A8SDKErrorCGctF